-In line with Colisée's philosophy of preserving autonomy, the teams reduce physical restraint as much as possible, which means adapting protocols.
-Each subsidiary is drawing up an action plan with alternative practices.
-The proportion of residents without physical restraint rose to 82% in 2023.
+In line with Colisée's philosophy of preserving autonomy, teams minimize physical restraint, which means adapting protocols.
+Each subsidiary draws up an action plan with alternative practices.
+For more details, see pages 91-92 of the 2024 Sustainability Report.
+The proportion of residents without physical restraint is 84% in 2024.